VanderPloegR1/companion/CompanionPi-Documentation.md

 The current version of CompanionPi is built specifically for Rasbpian Buster on the Raspberry Pi 4.
 It has not been tested, and is therefore not supported on, any previous version of the Raspberry Pi.
 * Headless: Raspbian Buster Lite
-* Headed:"Raspbian Buster with desktop" (not "Raspbian Buster with desktop and recommended software")
+* Headed: "Raspbian Buster with desktop" (not "Raspbian Buster with desktop and recommended software")
 >Headless, with no attached display and no graphical user interface, is the recommended mode of operation for Companion on current Raspberry Pi systems.
 This is because this mode maximizes the computational resources available to Companion.

 # CompanionPi Configuration